collabnix/dockerlabs/beginners/chap05.md

 # The docker run CLI comes with --init and --init-path options.
-How is it?
+What is it?

 ## Have you heard about Tini?